SNOWLAND SKI AREA

 Fairview Canyon, Utah

-While we make exciting upgrades to the historic resort, you can enjoy free vintage rope tow access,
+While we make exciting upgrades to the historic resort, you can enjoy free rope tow access,

 available on a limited schedule.
 Be sure to get an online ticket before you come!